 Two nurses staff a drop-in centre, which students can visit for any health questions or concerns.
 The nurses are available for consultation on health counselling and education programs for individuals or groups.
 Students can also access a general practitioner, gynecologist or psychiatrist by appointment.
 Referral to other agencies or appropriate medical specialists can also be arranged.

 The Hive Gender Advocacy Center is a service provided by the Dawson Student Union.
 The Hive offers resources for mental, physical, and sexual well-being.
 They distribute free condoms, lube, tampons, pads, and pregnancy tests, as well as discounted menstrual cups and chest binders.
+The Hive office has a library for students to borrow from and a couch that is available for breast pumping/feeding or panic attack de-escalation.
 There is always a coordinator available to answer questions and help refer students to the specific support they need within the college or city.

 The focus of the Foundation is always on our students, who are at the heart of everything we are working to achieve.
 As Dawson College develops and grows, traditional government funding sometimes falls short.
 The Dawson Foundation is here to assure student access to an enriched learning experience and to supplement resources so that no valid project goes unfunded.
 Find out more about our Dawson Foundation Focus Areas.